Scalar Quantities

 ,"symmetric"

-, or"magnitude"
+, or"categorical"

-, affects default colormap and map rangevminmax
+, affects default colormap and map range, and the categorical policies mentioned abovevminmax

 , a 2-tuple of floats, specifying the min and max range for colormap limits; the default isNone